Nstamour-art/XogotDocs/Documentation.docc/Manual/rendering/multiple_resolutions.md

 - Alternatively, if you're targeting high-end devices primarily, set the base window width to 3840 and window height to 2160.
 This allows you to provide higher resolution 2D assets, resulting in crisper visuals at the cost of higher memory usage and file sizes.
+You'll also want to increase **GUI > Theme > Default Theme Scale** to a value between 2.0 and 3.0 to ensure UI elements remain readable.

 Note that this will make non-mipmapped textures grainy on low resolution devices, so make sure to follow the instructions described in
+<doc:multiple_resolutions#Reducing-Aliasing-On-Downsampling>.

+- Note that this will make non-mipmapped textures grainy on low resolution devices, so make sure to follow the instructions described in
 <doc:multiple_resolutions#Reducing-Aliasing-On-Downsampling>.